 Road Licences / Insurance

-- Mutual recognition of driving licences by EU member states will no longer apply to UK citizens.
+- Mutual recognition of driving licences by EU member states will no longer apply to UK licence holders.

-- UK citizens may require an International Driving Permit (IDP) / Insurance Green Card to drive in the EU (decided by EU member states on an individual basis).
-In Ireland, an IDP is not required by UK citizens but a Green Card will be.
+- UK licence holders will require an International Driving Permit (IDP) and/or Insurance Green Card to drive in some EU countries (check IDP here).
+In Ireland, an IDP is not required by UK licence holders but a Green Card will be.
 A Green card can be obtained from insurance companies and in the UK an IDP can be purchased from Post Offices.

-- EU citizens will not require an IDP to drive in the UK but will need a Green Card or evidence of insurance cover.
+- EU licence holders will not require an IDP to drive in the UK but will need a Green Card or evidence of insurance cover.

 - Further information from UK Government is available here.

 - The UK intends to sign the Interbus Agreement which will allow ‘closed door’ coach tours to continue.